TriplyDB/Documentation/docs/ratt/index.md

   - `'literal'` an RDF literal term.
   - `'number'` a natural number or floating-point number.
   - `'string'` a sequence of characters.
-  - `'any'` an undetermined type.
+  - `'unknown'` an unknown type.
-- `FUNCTION_BODY` the body of a function, ending with a `return` statement that returns the new value.
+- `FUNCTION_BODY` a function body that returns the new value.

 #### Error conditions